-The integrity of our records and public disclosure depends on the validity, accuracy and completeness of the information supporting the entries in our books of account.
+The integrity of our records and public disclosure depends upon the validity, accuracy and completeness of the information supporting the entries to our books of account.
 Therefore, our corporate and business records should be completed accurately and honestly.
-The making of false or misleading entries, whether they relate to financial results or any other matter, is strictly prohibited.
+The making of false or misleading entries, whether they relate to financial results or test results, is strictly prohibited.
 Our records serve as a basis for managing our business and are important in meeting our obligations to customers, suppliers, creditors, employees and others with whom we do business.
 As a result, it is important that our books, records and accounts accurately and fairly reflect, in reasonable detail, our assets, liabilities, revenues, costs and expenses, as well as all transactions and changes in assets and liabilities.
 We require that:

-- no entry be made in our books and records that intentionally hides or disguises the nature of any transaction or of any of our liabilities, or misclassifies any transactions as to accounts or accounting periods; - transactions be supported by appropriate documentation; - the terms of sales and other commercial transactions be reflected accurately in the documentation for those transactions and all such documentation be reflected accurately in our books and records; - employees comply with our system of internal controls; and - no cash or other assets be maintained for any purpose in any unrecorded or "off-the-books" fund.
+- no entry be made in our books and records that intentionally hides or disguises the nature of any transaction or of any of our liabilities or misclassifies any transactions as to accounts or accounting periods; - transactions be supported by appropriate documentation; - the terms of sales and other commercial transactions be reflected accurately in the documentation for those transactions and all such documentation be reflected accurately in our books and records; - employees comply with our system of internal controls; and - no cash or other assets be maintained for any purpose in any unrecorded or "off-the-books" fund.

-Our accounting records are also relied upon to produce reports for our management, stockholders and creditors.
-These reports must provide full, fair, accurate, timely and understandable disclosure and fairly present our financial condition and results of operations.

-Employees who collect, provide or analyze information for or otherwise contribute in any way in preparing or verifying these reports should strive to ensure that our financial disclosure is accurate and transparent and that our reports contain all of the information about ICLD that would be important to enable stockholders and potential investors to assess the soundness and risks of our business and finances and the quality and integrity of our accounting and disclosures.
+Our accounting records are also relied upon to produce reports for our management, stockholders and creditors, as well as for governmental agencies.
+In particular, we rely upon our accounting and other business and corporate records in preparing the periodic and current reports that we file with the Securities and Exchange Commission (the "SEC").
+Securities laws require that these reports provide full, fair, accurate, timely and understandable disclosure and fairly present our financial condition and results of operations.
+Employees who collect, provide or analyze information for or otherwise contribute in any way in preparing or verifying these reports should strive to ensure that our financial disclosure is accurate and transparent and that our reports contain all of the information about the Company that would be important to enable stockholders and potential investors to assess the soundness and risks of our business and finances and the quality and integrity of our accounting and disclosures.
 In addition:

-- no employee may take or authorize any action that would cause our financial records or financial disclosure to fail to comply with generally accepted accounting principles or other applicable laws, rules and regulations; and - all employees must cooperate fully with our Accounting Department, as well as our independent public accountants and counsel, respond to their questions with candor and provide them with complete and accurate information to help ensure that our books and records are accurate and complete.
+- no employee may take or authorize any action that would intentionally cause our financial records or financial disclosure to fail to comply with generally accepted accounting principles, the rules and regulations of the SEC or other applicable laws, rules and regulations; - all employees must cooperate fully with our Finance and Accounting Departments, as well as our independent public accountants and counsel, respond to their questions with candor and provide them with complete and accurate information to help ensure that our books and records, as well as our reports filed with the SEC, are accurate and complete; and